1. Home

 vintage milk glass decorated for Christmas

 My vintage milk glass collection looks so pretty during the Christmas season.
 The red berries make the white color look so vibrant!
-I layered in small ball ornaments, dried eucalyptus, and wooden trees for a simplistic and bright display.

 a vintage milk glass bowl filled with vintage ornaments

 Each area of my home this year is brimming with Christmas cheer and am so happy with how it all turned out.
-I hope that this walk through on decorating for Christmas with traditional and vintage decor in my home can be a source of inspiration for you this year.
-Decorating for Christmas can be such a simple and creative process if you let it.
-You do not need to spend hundreds of dollars or put pressure on yourself to create a perfectly curated and decorated home.
-Just take a minute to connect with you and feel what you want your home to resemble this Christmas.
+I hope that this walk through on decorating for Christmas with traditional and vintage decor is a source of inspiration for you this year.

 a decorated Christmas tree glowing at night